User Guide Cancel

 You can import (or export) a text file capable of taking advantage of InDesign formatting capabilities by using the tagged text format.
 Tagged-text files are text files containing information describing the formatting you want InDesign to apply.
 Properly tagged text can describe almost anything that can appear in an InDesign story, including all paragraph-level attributes, character-level attributes, and special characters.

-The following options are available when you import a tagged-text file and select Show Import Options in the Place dialog box.
+When you import a tagged-text file and select Show Import Options in the Place dialog box, the following options are available:

 Use Typographer’s Quotes